Assistive devices and alternative formats

-Morneau Shepell employees will be required to complete an interactive on-line training program which will address topics including:
+Morneau Shepell employees and representatives in a client facing or policy-development role will be required to complete an interactive on-line training program which will address topics including:

-- the purpose of support persons and how to interact with people who are accompanied by a support person; and
+- The purpose of support persons and how to interact with people who are accompanied by a support person;

-- what to do if a person with a disability is having difficulty in accessing Morneau Shepell services.
+- What to do if a person with a disability is having difficulty in accessing Morneau Shepell services; and

-Morneau Shepell employees will also be required to read Morneau Shepell’s Policies, Practices and Procedures for Accessible Customer Service document in addition to any other internal documents on accessibility at Morneau Shepell.
+Morneau Shepell employees and representatives in a client facing or policy-development role will also be required to read Morneau Shepell’s Policies, Practices and Procedures for Accessible Customer Service document in addition to any other documents on accessibility at Morneau Shepell.

 Record of training

-Morneau Shepell will keep a record of all training provided under the Accessibility for Ontarians with Disabilities Act and the Customer Service Regulation, including the dates on which the training was provided and the number of individuals who have received the training.
+Morneau Shepell will keep a record of all training provided under the Accessibility for Ontarians with Disabilities Act, the Customer Service Regulation and the Integrated Accessibility Standards, including the dates on which the training was provided and the number of individuals who have received the training.

 Morneau Shepell will file an accessibility report at the end of the calendar year in accordance with the Customer Service Regulation of the Accessibility for Ontarians with Disabilities Act, 2005.